 There are 67 counties in Florida, each with their own regulations, so be sure to check their website for your specific county’s regulations.
 During Phase 3 of Reopening, retail businesses can operate at full capacity but should continue to maintain adequate sanitation practices for employees and patrons, and face masks are recommended.

 For more information, visit floridahealthcovid19.gov/businesses.

-Georgians are strongly encouraged to wear masks, observe social distancing, and regularly wash and sanitize their hands.
+A new executive order from Governor Brian P. Kemp lifted all social distancing protocols for businesses.
+Georgians are strongly encouraged to wear masks and regularly wash and sanitize their hands.
 Businesses are encouraged to commit to the Georgia Safety Promise to help instill consumer confidence and empower businesses by taking critical steps to help protect each other during COVID-19, and keep Georgia open for business.